ijlee2/codemod-utils/tutorials/blueprint-for-v2-addon/02-create-static-files.md

 ## Add blueprint files

 We'll start by creating 1 file for the addon and 1 file for the test app.
 Both files are **static** (the file content never changes).
-In other words, there's nothing **dynamic** (e.g. string interpolations, conditional statements, for-loops) that would complicate our first step.
+In other words, there's nothing **dynamic** (e.g. string interpolations, conditional statements, for-loops) that would make the first step complex.

 Copy-paste the following starter code: